Libraries: why they’re good for children

 When you join a library, the library staff will tell you how many books your child can borrow and when you have to return them.

-How to make the most of visiting the library
+How to make the most of library activities and visits

 - Talk to your child about the library before you go.
 For example, ‘It’s a place where we can choose some books to borrow for a while.
 We take the books back when we’ve finished so someone else can read them.
 Libraries are quiet places.
 We can’t run around or shout’.